drfurtado/ctbf/content/home/registration.md

 {{% /callout %}}

 {{% callout warning %}}
 When completing the Participant Data Form, you will be asked about your medical history.
-If after answering the questions it is indicated that a medical **clearance is recommended**, you will need approval from a health care professional before participating in the CTBF Program.
+If after answering the questions, it is indicated that a medical **clearance is recommended**, you will need approval from a health care professional before participating in the CTBF Program.
 Please, [contact us](#contact) if you have question.
 {{% /callout %}}

 ## Required Paperwork